 This label of "Comprehensive Cancer Centre" recognises centres proposing multidisciplinary care combined with innovative research.
 The Institut Jules Bordet is the only integrated centre engaged in the fight against cancer to have OECI accreditation in Belgium.

-In the very near future, the Institut Bordet will become the cornerstone of the ULB Cancer Centre.
-The new building will extend over 80,000 m² and 9 floors.
-It will offer the very latest techniques and technology, along with 250 hospital beds and 40 out-patient beds, which means 90 more beds than are available today.
+Since the end of November 2021, the Jules Bordet Institute is located on the ULB campus in Anderlecht!
+The new building extends over 80,000 m² and 9 floors with 10.000m² dedicated to the research.
+It offers the very latest techniques and technology, along with 250 hospital beds and 40 out-patient beds.